pivotal/docs-tap/scst-scan/scan-2-0.hbs.md

-# Supply Chain Security Tools - Scan 2.0
+# Supply Chain Security Tools - Scan 2.0 with Supply Chain Choreographer for Tanzu

 This topic gives you an overview of Supply Chain Security Tools (SCST) - Scan 2.0.
 Include this component in your software supply chain to help identify